An extension of Steinberg's Theorem to biquotient pairs of subgroups: Representation rings

 For any compact connected Lie group \(G\), the commutator subgroup \(G'\) is semisimple \cite[Theorem~5.22\,(b)]{Sepanski}.
 Moreover, \(G\) can be identified with a quotient group \(G\cong (G'\times T)/\Gamma\), where \(T\) is a torus and \(\Gamma\) is a finite abelian subgroup of \(G'\times T\) intersecting \(G'\) trivially \cite[Theorem~5.22\,(a)]{Sepanski}.
 Following Steinberg, we therefore refer to \(G'\) as the \textbf{semisimple component} of \(G\).
 The following is the main result of \cite{Steinberg:Pittie}.

-\begin{thm}[{\cite[Theorem~1.2]{Steinberg:Pittie}}] For a compact connected Lie group \(G\), the following conditions are equivalent: \begin{compactenum}[(a)] \item The semisimple component \(G'\) of \(G\) is a direct product of simple groups, each simply-connected or isomorphic to \(\SO(2r+1)\) for some \(r\). \item The representation ring \(\Rep{G}\) is a tensor product of a polynomial ring and a Laurent ring, \ie isomorphic to the ring \(\ZZ[x_1,\dots,x_m,y_1^{\pm 1}, \dots,y_n^{\pm 1}]\) for certain \(m\) and \(n\). \item For every connected subgroup \(H\) of \(G\) of maximal rank, \(\Rep{H}\) is free as an \(\Rep{G}\)-module. \end{compactenum} \end{thm} To avoid endlessly repeating these somewhat intricate conditions, we simply define a \textbf{good} Lie group to be a compact connected Lie group \(G\) that satisfies the equivalent conidtions of \Cref{thm:steinberg}.
+\begin{thm}[{\cite[Theorem~1.2]{Steinberg:Pittie}}] For a compact connected Lie group \(G\), the following conditions are equivalent: \begin{compactenum}[(a)] \item The semisimple component \(G'\) of \(G\) is a direct product of simple groups, each simply-connected or isomorphic to \(\SO(2r+1)\) for some \(r\). \item The representation ring \(\Rep{G}\) is a tensor product of a polynomial ring and a Laurent ring, \ie isomorphic to the ring \(\ZZ[x_1,\dots,x_m,y_1^{\pm 1}, \dots,y_n^{\pm 1}]\) for certain \(m\) and \(n\). \item For every connected subgroup \(H\) of \(G\) of maximal rank, \(\Rep{H}\) is free as an \(\Rep{G}\)-module. \end{compactenum} \end{thm} To avoid endlessly repeating these somewhat intricate conditions, we simply define a \textbf{good} Lie group to be a compact connected Lie group \(G\) that satisfies the equivalent conditions of \Cref{thm:steinberg}.
+The result stated as \textit{Steinberg's Theorem} is just the implication (a~\(\Rightarrow\)~c) of this theorem combined with the following observation:

 \begin{lem} Any compact connected Lie group with torsion-free fundamental group is good. \end{lem} \begin{proof} Suppose \(G\) is compact connected with torsion-free fundamental group.
 Writing \(G\) as \((G'\times T)/\Gamma\) as above, we find that the fundamental group of \(G'\) is also torsion-free.
 As \(G'\) is semisimple, this implies that \(G'\) is simply-connected, and hence a direct product of simply-connected simple groups.
 So \(G\) satisfies condition~(\labelcref{def:good:semisimple-component}) of \Cref{thm:steinberg}. \end{proof}